 Soon after the Vespa appeared, Benbros switched the packaging from TV boxes to Mighty Midgets and the scooter received new colours.
 These were in metallic paint and the first new colour was a gold-ish metallic brown.
-Other colours followed, next a metallic green and finally metallic blue.
+Two more colours followed, metallic green and finally metallic blue.
 All these had painted metal wheels with nail-head & crimped axles painted with the model.

 The colours of the type 1 rider also changed.
 The black boots and gloves were dropped and the red paint became darker but the green scarf and tan (or dark-pink) face trim were kept.

-As already mentioned, keeping the rider in place was difficult so Benbros eventually decided to improve both scooter and rider.
+As already mentioned, keeping the rider in place was difficult so with the metallic blue model, Benbros decided to improve both scooter and rider.
 The rider was re-cast with an L-shaped peg on the left foot and the scooter was changed to provide a larger hole for the peg to fit into.
-Also on this second scooter, the handlebars were shortened and the front 'springs' on the wheel supports were removed.
+Also on this variation the handlebars were shortened and the front 'springs' on the wheel supports were removed.
 It continued to have painted metal wheels but the axles were switched to round-head & crimped and were painted with the model.
-It was issued in metallic blue.

 The type 2 rider was given two variations, both red but with different trim.
 The first kept the characteristic green scarf and had a pink or pale-tan face, though this was sometimes missed.
 The second variation had no green scarf but wore black goggles on a pale-pink face.

 The third change to the Vespa scooter saw a switch to plastic wheels with black treaded tyres, plus a casting improvement to the support stand underneath, and the addition of a small strengthener to the front wheel braces.
 The colours chosen were metallic green and metallic blue, both with either red or blue plastic wheels.
 On these last issues, a small rubber ring was fitted to the stand because the plastic wheels and tyres were a little larger than the metal ones and added to the problem of how to make the model stand up.